xiaochuanyu/DeveloperConsoleAPI/README.md

 ## How It Works

-First, the API emulates a browser logging into your Google Developer Console(GDC) by storing and setting the neccessary cookies and HTTP headers.<br>
+First, the API emulates a browser logging into your Google Developer Console(GDC).<br>
 Then, it then scrapes data from GDC by emulating GWT remote procedure calls(RPC) made by GDC (which was made using GWT).<br>
 The meaning of GWT RPCs parameters and return values were reversed engineered by hand by simply inspecting network traffic while browsing GDC (F12 Network tab in Chrome).<br>